aneely/hunt/PROJECT_CONTEXT.md

 - Append encoded search term: `url="${url_base}${ENCODED_TERM}"`
 - Note: Different engines use different query parameter names (`q`, `p`, `search_query`)

+**Service Selection Logic:**
+- Service names defined early in script for validation during argument parsing
+- `is_service_selection()` helper function validates if argument is a valid service
+- Supports numbers (1-8, 9 for all), service names (case-insensitive), or "all"
+- Automatic detection: stops collecting services when encountering non-service argument
+- Explicit separator: `--` can be used to explicitly separate services from search term
+- Duplicate removal: automatically removes duplicate service selections

 ## Known Issues & Limitations

 1. **Browser Tab Opening**: Sequential opening with delays works, but may not be 100% reliable if browser is slow to respond
 2. **No Browser Detection**: Script doesn't detect which browser is being used
 3. **No Error Handling**: If a URL fails to open, script continues silently
 4. **Fixed Delay**: 0.3 second delay is hardcoded - may need adjustment for different systems
+5. **Service Name Ambiguity**: If a search term happens to match a service name exactly, it could be misinterpreted (rare edge case)

 ## Future Enhancements (From initial-sketch.md)